Ever considered hiring models for your fashion store? Now might be the time to do so.

 - Height specifications (Ex: If you’re selling petite clothing, you’ll want models in the

 - Features: Models have different types of looks and faces.
 Describe the type of look you’re searching for such as ethereal or edgy as it relates to your lifestyle branding.
-Most of the time, you can play up this look with makeup and styling, as a Russian brand USTA K USTAM does.
+Most of the time, you can play up this look with makeup and styling, as this brand USTA K USTAM does.

 It’s important to ensure your models can work with your shooting schedule so you can ensure consistency.
 Also find out whether or not they’d be available for future work, in case you want to use the same model(s) in more photos down the road (Ex: Spring, summer, winter shoots.)